reueljohnk/containux/README.md

 ### App Armor

 AppArmor is a MAC tool that takes advantage of the LSM.
 It uses a method that involves setting profiles which in turn dictate the scope of various applications.
-Programs that are not confined with Apparmor typically run in a DAC mode.
+Programs that are not confined with Apparmor typically run in a DAC (Direct Access Control) mode.
 Therefore, if any apparmor rules are applied, it augments the traditional DAC to first test the said application against existing DAC policies only after which it is tested with the AppArmor rules.
 The standout feature of apparmor however, is that it maintains rules on a per application basis rather than on a per user basis.
 This makes it tougher for malicious applications to gain restriced access to files by means of a privilege escalation attack.

 ### Firejail